wcerfgba/moneylab-nft-essay/nft-bad.md

 most schools of economic thought (https://mronline.org/wp-content/uploads/2019/05/Table-1-Schools-of-Economic-Thought.jpg)...
-... assume that most goods are scarce: that is, that the demand often exceeds supply,
+... assume that most goods are scarce: that is, that the demand often exceeds supply, and that there are costs involved in the production of goods,